nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div class="info-box">
 <div class="big-font">Troubleshooting</div>

-Problem: I typed in the command, but Watson says that the student index provided is invalid!
+<strong>Problem:</strong> I typed in the command, but Watson says that the student index provided is invalid!

-Solution: The number specified by the `INDEX` parameter does not have a corresponding student!
+<strong>Solution:</strong> The number specified by the `INDEX` parameter does not have a corresponding student!
 Ensure that you have typed in the correct number of the student that you want to edit.
 </div>